ANALYSIS-Wall Street worries tight U.S. election clouds pandemic fight, stimulus

 Many on Wall Street see more stimulus as necessary for economic recovery, but such a package is likely to be smaller and take longer with no "blue wave" victory for the Democrats.

-"We're going to be in a period of gridlock," said Joseph Stiglitz, Nobel laureate and professor at Columbia University.
+Bankers would be happy with a Biden win because the industry sees him as a steadier and less divisive leader than Trump, one bank executive said.
+Although there are concerns the election results could get caught in extended litigation, people feel more confident Biden could negotiate a stimulus package with Republican Senate leader Mitch McConnell than Trump doing so with Democrats in the House, said the executive.

-Markets were not upset by the outcome.
-Major U.S. stock indexes opened 0.1% to 2.5% higher on Wednesday, not the relief rally some had expected, but also not a terrifying plunge.
+Markets rose, with major U.S. stock indexes up 1.4% to 3.8% on Wednesday, short of the relief rally some had expected but well into positive territory.

-"Gridlock is always great for markets because you don't get extreme decisions one way or another," said Sanjay Chawla, chief investment officer at insurer FM Global.
-"If you really wanted to raise taxes, that would not be easy."

 JPMorgan Chase & Co JPM.N Chief Executive Jamie Dimon, one of Wall Street's emissaries, urged patience for the final results and said he had faith in the systems that will decide the outcome.
 Other prominent financiers took to Twitter to joke about the situation or express personal feelings.